AiraaMel/VoltChain/README.md

 # VoltChain

-VoltChain is a decentralized platform that tokenizes surplus solar energy using Solana smart contracts and IoT integration.
-The platform connects households, cooperatives, and small producers into a transparent energy marketplace where each kilowatt-hour becomes a digital asset.
+VoltChain is an open-source decentralized energy platform built to tokenize surplus solar energy using IoT devices, Supabase backend, and Solana smart contracts.
+The system enables residential producers, cooperatives, and small aggregators to monetize their excess generation transparently through the C2B (Customer-to-Business) energy model.

-## Introduction
+## Overview

 VoltChain addresses the challenge of unmonetized surplus solar energy by creating a blockchain-based marketplace.
 IoT devices collect real-time energy production data, which is tokenized on Solana and made available for trading through an intuitive web dashboard.
 The platform enables real-time monitoring, automated tokenization, and seamless earnings management.

+Each kilowatt-hour of solar energy becomes a digital asset that can be tracked, verified, and traded transparently on the blockchain.
+The platform reduces barriers to entry for small-scale energy producers and creates new economic opportunities in the renewable energy sector.

-## Architecture Overview
+## Architecture

 VoltChain follows a layered architecture integrating four primary components:

-- **IoT Layer**: ESP32 devices with energy sensors collect and transmit production data
+- **IoT Layer**: ESP32 devices with energy sensors collect and transmit production data using HMAC authentication
-- **Backend Layer**: Node.js Express server on Supabase manages data ingestion and validation
+- **Backend Layer**: Node.js Express server on Supabase manages data ingestion, validation, and orchestration
 - **Blockchain Layer**: Solana smart contracts (Anchor) handle tokenization and transaction settlement
 - **Frontend Layer**: Next.js dashboard provides monitoring, wallet integration, and earnings management

 ```
-ESP32 Device → Backend API → Supabase Database
-                                      ↓
-Frontend Dashboard ← Solana Blockchain ← Smart Contracts
+[ IoT Device (ESP32) ]
+       │
+       ▼
+[ Supabase Backend ]
+       │
+       ▼
+[ Solana Smart Contract (Anchor) ]
+       │
+       ▼
+[ Next.js Dashboard + Phantom Wallet ]
 ```

 ## Tech Stack